This traditional Cacio e Pepe recipe only takes about 20 minutes to make, with 4 easy ingredients. It’s the perfect impromptu recipe for pasta night!

 So what are the four magical ingredients in Cacio e Pepe?
 You’ll need:

-- Freshly-cracked black pepper: I really love a nice coarse grind for cacio e pepe, but we did note that in Rome, almost everyone used a really fine grind.
+Freshly-cracked black pepper: I really love a nice coarse grind for cacio e pepe, but we did note that in Rome, almost everyone used a really fine grind.
 Up to you!
-And again, freshly-ground pepper will taste worlds better here.
+If you do use a finer grind, note that you will not need to add quite as much pepper.
+And again, freshly ground pepper will taste worlds better here.

 Also, you’ll need lots of water to cook the pasta, generously-seasoned with sea salt (which will help add to the flavor of the sauce).